 go to Ally's endocrinologist appointment today,

-go to piano lessons that she teaches,
+go to piano lessons that she teaches, attend our midweek service,

 continue working out with my beloved,